abhishekmsharma/blog/_posts/2014-09-21-expect-google-nexus-6-nexus-x.md

 hidden: true
 ---

-The Google Nexus 6 may be called the <strong>Google Nexus X. </strong> Two reasons<b>, first -the famous story Blade Runner features Nexus 6 super-advanced robots, hence can raise copyright issues.
+The Google Nexus 6 may be called the <strong>Google Nexus X. </strong> Two reasons, first -the famous story Blade Runner features Nexus 6 super-advanced robots, hence can raise copyright issues.
 And second - to avoid a nomenclature confusion for their next smartphone which will be the 7th Nexus, and Google already has Nexus 7 which is a tablet.

 Irrespective of the name (Nexus 6 or Nexus X), we know that the 6th Nexus is surely coming, and here is what I expect out of it.
 I will be addressing the phone as Nexus X in the rest of the article.